dwdas9/home/articles/MicrosoftFabric/ETL-Pyspark-Notebook-Lakehouse.md

 Here, I'll show you how to use a PySpark Notebook to build a complete ETL solution.
 We'll import parquet files from external sources into a Fabric Lakehouse folder, clean the data, and create Delta tables—all using the PySpark Notebook.

-Three other methods to load data into Lakehouse:
+### Ways to Ingest Data into Lakehouse

+Apart from using Pyspark in Notebooks there are other methods to Copy data into Lakehouse.
+Based on the the situation you will have to choose a method.

 1. [**ADF Data Pipelines**](https://learn.microsoft.com/en-us/fabric/data-warehouse/ingest-data-pipelines): With Azure Data Factory pipelines, you can handle both ingestion and transformation.
 Use the **Copy data activity** for ingestion(**no transformation**) and a **Notebook activity** or Dataflow activity for transformation.
 You might wonder why not just use a notebook for everything if you need a notebook activity—it's a good question!
   ![alt text](image-1.png)